daimonie/airflow-dbt-training/presentation/day_three.md

 * An **exposure** describes how a model is used, for example in a dashboard, notebook, or report
 * It helps with tracking ownership, impact analysis, and documentation
+* Exposures are defined in your `schema.yml` files, typically alongside the models they reference

 ### Common fields:
 * `name`: a unique name for the exposure